nicoDs96/SmartMuseum/3rd_delivery.md

 ## Design, Architecture, Evaluation Changes
 No big changes were done to our 2nd version of [Design](Design.md),[Architecture](Architecture.md) and [Evaluation](Evaluation.md) documents.
-The major difference is in the [Evaluation](Evaluation.md) document, where two chapters are added at the end to explain the missing features ad described above.
+The major difference is in the [Evaluation](Evaluation.md) document, where two chapters are added at the end to explain the missing features as described above and a new testing board is added.
+Indeed, to try to implement a real case scenario we have purchased a [board](https://heltec.org/project/wifi-lora-32/) supporting both lora and wifi (and bluetooth) without any extension, and we tested the code on it.
+The only drawback is that here we do not have access to real environmental sensor but we emulated them.

 ## Currently Implemented Functionalities
 The PoC currently supports environmental monitoring and emulate actuators to adjust indoor microclimate.
 In detail we provide:
-1. temperature, humidity, and air pressure measurements feature;
+1. temperature and humidity measurements simulation feature;
+7. actuators (simulated with a simple led).
 2. the possibility to send measures to the cloud with LoRaWAN using TheThingsNetwork infrastructure;
 3. the possibility to switch to MQTT on-demand and have real-time monitoring and then switch back to LoRaWAN less frequent messages;
 4. persistent storage;